...

 Condyloma and Papilloma

 These are small skin tumors similar to warts caused by a virus and usually appear near the anus or the genitals.
-Papilloma is a general term for benign tumors on the skin and the mucosa.
+Papilloma is a general term for benign skin and mucosa tumors.

 Herbs for Condyloma and Papilloma